python/cpython/Doc/library/re.rst

    flags are described in :ref:`contents-of-module-re`.)
 This is useful if you wish to include the flags as part of the regular expression, instead of passing a *flag* argument to the :func:`re.compile` function.

-   Note that the ``(?x)`` flag changes how the expression is parsed.
-It should be used first in the expression string, or after one or more whitespace characters.
+Flags should be used first in the expression string.
-   If there are non-whitespace characters before the flag, the results are undefined.

 ``(?:...)``
    A non-capturing version of regular parentheses.
 Matches whatever regular